sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 - Set up SSH connection for cloning repositories [Kustomize](kustomize/configure.md##repository-cloning-via-ssh) / [Helm](helm.md#using-ssh-to-clone-repositories)

 For more information, please read the [configuration guide for Kustomize](kustomize/configure.md) or the [configuration guide for Helm](helm.md#configuration) before installing Sourcegraph.

-### Deployment repository

-Sourcegraph for Kubernetes is configured using our [reference repository: `sourcegraph/deploy-sourcegraph`](https://github.com/sourcegraph/deploy-sourcegraph/).
-This repository contains everything you need to [configure](kustomize/configure.md) and [deploy](kustomize#deploy) a Sourcegraph deployment on Kubernetes.

-Follow our [reference repository docs](../repositories.md) to create a private copy of the reference repository for deploying Sourcegraph.